DHT blocker can be an effective way to stop hair loss.

 Pygeum bark is a hormone balancer.
 Another hebal remedy.
 It helps reduce and regulate DHT levels in the organism, blocking the action of 5-alpha-reductase in a way similar to saw palmetto.
 It also block another enyzme, called aromatase.

 The Reishi Mushroom is a lesser known DHT blocker, as it was discovered more recently than others.
 It has been gaining traction in the world of hair growth and hair loss treatment.
-Is proven to be very effective at combating hair loss.
+Is proven to be very effective at in inhibiting testosterone.

 It is available as a powder or oil.
 The oil should always be mixed with a carrier oil of your choice.
 Never applied directly to the skin alone.
 It works deep in the hair follicle and stimulates new growth.
 It is great for thinning or bald spots.